Davenchy/DEPI-project/devops/README.md

 1. On any git push to the Gogs repository, it triggers the Jenkins pipeline through a webhook.
 2. Jenkins clones the Gogs repository, installs dependencies, runs tests, and builds the project.
 3. After the project is built, it is deployed to the production server by building a Docker image and pushing it to Docker Hub.
-4. Finally, Jenkins runs Ansible to install Docker, configure the firewall (UFW), and run the Docker image.
+4. Finally, Jenkins runs Ansible to install Docker, prometheus node exporter, configure the firewall (UFW), and run the Docker image.

 ## Prerequisites